Instrument Rating Training in LA

 Adding an Instrument Rating to your private certificate is challenging and no small accomplishment … but the benefits are tremendous.
-From a practical standpoint, if you are using an airplane for point to point transportation, it allows you to fly on days when the weather is less than perfect (i.e. into IMC or instrument meteorological conditions).
+From a practical standpoint, if you are using an airplane for point to point transportation, it allows you to fly on days when the weather is less than perfect (i.e. into IMC or instrument meteorological conditions, or allowing you to get through that marine layer that is so common here in SoCal).
 On its own, an instrument rating does not necessarily make you a better pilot; however, it will make you a safer pilot and teach you to fly with more precision.
 It also provides extensive exposure to the ATC air traffic control system and is a required step if a Commercial or CFI rating is in your future.

 Minimum Requirements For IFR Rating

 Under FAR 61.65, the minimum requirements for an IFR rating are as follows: